 - He is a member of the Saint Paul Episcopal Church in Chestertown.

 Willy is most proud of his role as a co-founder of the Kent County Coalition for the Homeless.
-He continues to be actively involved in the mission and the daily operations of the organization.

 One has to “walk the walk” not just “talk the talk”, Willy is fond of saying.

 He has set an example for caring and compassion in our community.

 What is education?
 Education is that institution, that process in any society that introduces the children to the collective shared heritage, history, and culture.
 The primary and secondary educational establishment in the US was designed to provide future citizens with basic competency in reading, writing and math, and a level of patriotism and love of country that enables a cohesive, mutually respectful citizenry.